 - If you have an ingrown toenail and also have diabetes, it is better not to follow any home treatment for ingrown fingernails as your foot needs proper care and treatment.
 Go to the doctor for proper treatment of your toenail.

 - The same is true for people who suffer from other feet diseases or poor circulation in feet.
-Go to doctor instead of treating ingrown fingernail at home.
+Go to a doctor instead of treating an ingrown fingernail at home.

 How to Cut and Trim Nails Properly to Prevent Ingrown Fingernail